 - Focus less on what you can take off and more on what you can add without offering discounts

-- Utilize promotional strategies such as subscription or product bundling instead of direct discounts
+- Utilize promotional strategies such as repeat customers through subscription or product bundling instead of direct discounts

 Types of discount strategies & methods